Integrable Digital Quantum Simulation: Generalized Gibbs Ensembles and Trotter Transitions: Additional numerical results

 \subsection{dGGE at finite size}

 A complementary approach to check the correctness of Eq.~\eqref{eq:finalresultmain} consists in computing numerically the dGGE by exact diagonalization of the Floquet operator Eq.~\eqref{eq:floquet_even_odd}, and using it to extract the finite-size infinite-time expectation values $\overline{\sigma^z_L}$.
-We perform this calculation by exploiting all the symmetries of the problem, namely 2-sites translation and $U(1)$ symmetries, which allow to fully diagonalize the Floquet operator up to $L=20$.
-In Fig.~\ref{fig:numerical1} we report the comparison between Eq.~\eqref{eq:finalresultmain} at the root of unity points $\gamma/\pi = 1/3, 1/4, 1/5$ and the value extracted from the numerical dGGE, as function of $x$, cf. Eq.~\eqref{eq:def_x}.
+We perform this calculation by exploiting all the symmetries of the Hamiltonian (except from reflection symmetry), namely $2$-sites translation and $U(1)$ symmetries, which allow to fully diagonalize the Floquet operator up to $L=20$.
+In Fig.~\ref{fig:numerical2} we report the comparison between Eq.~\eqref{eq:finalresultmain} at the root of unity points $\gamma/\pi = 1/3, 1/4, 1/5$ and the value extracted from the numerical dGGE, as function of $x$, cf. Eq.~\eqref{eq:def_x}.
 As we observed strong finite-size effects in the dGGE result when $L$ is not multiple of $2 k$, with $\gamma = \pi/k$, we only plot the results for $L=2 k$, which are consistent with an approach to the exact prediction in the thermodynamic limit.
+Note that the limit $x\to \infty$ corresponds to the dual-unitary point of the dynamics, $\tau=\pi$, which fixes the N\'eel state.
+Accordingly, the staggered magnetization is constant in time, and its late time limit is equal to $1$. \ \\ \ \\